Kavita Krishnan: Fallout with CPI (M-L) Liberation

 Through a Facebook post on 1 September 2022, Krishnan announced that the CPI (M-L) Liberation has relieved her of all party posts and responsibilities at her request; however, she will continue to remain a member of the party.
 This is being seen as a fallout of her differences with the leadership on various issues including those related to China and the Russo-Ukrainian War.
 In the preceding months, she had often criticised socialist and communist regimes.

+She wrote in a social media post, “My friends on the Indian Left… could never reconcile to the fact that the peoples of USSR and especially its colonized Republics, chose not to retain the Soviet Union and that Gorbachev at the end of the day respected that choice instead of ‘imposing socialism by bayonets’ on people who had rejected it,… It is not enough to discuss the Stalin regime, USSR, or China as failed socialisms but as some of the world’s worst authoritarianisms that serve as a model for authoritarian regimes everywhere.”

 Book reception: Fearless Freedom

 Fearless Freedom by Kavita Krishnan was published in May 2020.

 Popular reception by Women's Web

 A more popular reception of Fearless Freedom was done by Women's Web, a popular Indian blogpost which celebrates women's voices.
 Author Piyusha Vir talks about how Fearless Freedom acknowledges that, ‘Confinement to the home itself is a form of violence that is not even acknowledged.’ and how that acknowledgement came as a "rude reality check" for her.
 This reality check made Vir think of how women's lives in India are surveilled in the name of safety, and it makes her question, What can we do to dismantle this deeply patriarchal society and the system?